floragc-octo/am-i-doing-this-in-prod/README.md

-# Didactic Barnacle - browser extension to display custom project environments
+# Browser extension to display custom project environments

-This extension display a ribbon on specific page in order to have a quick view of which environment you're in !
+This extension display a ribbon on specific pages in order to have a quick view of which environment you're in !

 <img src="documentation/assets/example.png" height="250"/>

 ---

-## What it does / What it needs to do
+## What does it do

 This extension allows to :

-* Add an env from a specific page and customize
+* Add an env from a specific page and customize the :
-    * the url (to cut the unneeded parts),
+    * URL,
-    * the ribbon's background color
+    * Ribbon's background color
-    * the label (max 10 characters)
+    * Label (max 10 characters)
 * Add a default env and customize it
 * Export your configuration in JSON format (to share with your team, maybe)
 * Import a configuration